Melkeydev/go-blueprint/docs/docs/advanced-flag/tailwind.md

 ## Use Tailwind CSS in your project

-By default, we do not include CSS examples in the htmx project.
+By default, CSS examples are not included in the codebase.
-You need to update base.templ and hello.templ, and then rerun 'templ generate' to see the changes on 'localhost:PORT/web' endpoint.
+Update base.templ and hello.templ, then rerun templ generate to see the changes at the localhost:PORT/web endpoint.